jumphone/ARES/README.md

     # OUT_DIR: ARES will generate a folder to store all results
     # bedtools_path: path to bedtools
     # blat_path: path to blat
     # anno_in_path: path to repeat annotation file.
-Uers can download from https://sourceforge.net/projects/sprintpy/files/dbRES/
+Uers can download it from https://sourceforge.net/projects/sprintpy/files/dbRES/, "dbrep.zip"

 ### ARES-free (use ARES without repeat annotation file)